top of page

 What should borrowers provide during the initial consultation?

 The initial consultation is a discussion focused on understanding the borrower’s transaction, challenges, and financing needs.
 Borrowers are not required to provide any documents at this stage.
 Instead, they should be prepared to discuss general details about the property, transaction status, and objectives.
-This may include the reason for seeking financing, any challenges they are facing, the transaction's active stage, whether delinquency, default, forbearance, workouts, pre-foreclosure, foreclosure, receivership, or bankruptcy.
+This may include the reason for seeking financing, any challenges they are facing, and the transaction’s active stage—whether delinquency, default, forbearance, workouts, pre-foreclosure, foreclosure, receivership, or bankruptcy.
 Borrowers should also be prepared to outline their desired outcome.

 What should borrowers provide during follow-up consultations?

 If there is mutual interest after the initial consultation, borrowers may provide non-privileged supporting documents to assist in evaluating the transaction.
 These may include property financials, rent rolls, operating statements, or lender communications that have already been shared with third parties, as well as case docket information when litigation is involved.
-Beplace does not require or request attorney-client privileged information, litigation strategy, or other protected materials prior to engagement.
-Borrowers may coordinate separately with their attorneys to determine what details can be shared.

 What should borrowers provide during the engagement?

 Once an engagement is established and as the transaction progresses (or regresses), borrowers will need to provide comprehensive transaction-related materials to facilitate execution.
 This may include updated financial statements, organizational documents, compliance records, and third-party reports relevant to the transaction.
-Throughout the engagement, Beplace will coordinate with the borrower to identify and request any required materials while ensuring that confidential or privileged legal communications remain protected—except when the borrower’s attorneys confirm that sharing such information with Beplace will not waive privilege.

 What if I have more questions?